How To Get From Athens Airport To Piraeus Port

 • Black Taxi: If you choose one of the black taxis, you will pay far more (up to double that of a standard taxi) as these are luxury vehicles.

-For either taxi, head to the arrivals exit, and you will find taxis waiting at doors 2 and 3 outside Athens airport.
+For either taxi, head to the arrivals hall, and you will find cabs waiting at doors 2 and 3 outside Athens airport at the taxi rank.

-Private Transfer From Athens Airport To The Port Of Piraeus
+Private Airport Transfer From Athens Airport To The Piraeus Cruise Terminal

-Much like a taxi, except you can book ahead and have a driver waiting for you at the airport terminal.
-Someone to carry your bags lead the way, and, best of all, you’ll know the fixed cost ahead of time, no matter the crazy Athens traffic.
+It is much like a taxi, except you can book ahead and have a driver waiting for you at the airport terminal.
+Someone to carry your bags leads the way to an air-conditioned vehicle.
+Best of all, you’ll know the fixed cost ahead of time, no matter the crazy Athens traffic.
+It is especially handy on days when there are public transportation strikes.

 Athens Airport To Piraeus Ferry Terminal By Metro